EFP18/SVG-Logo-Maker/README.md

 # 10 Object-oriented Programming: SVG Logo Maker

-## Your Task

-Your task is to build a Node.js command-line application that takes in user input to generate a logo and save it as an [SVG file](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
-The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a `.svg` file.

 Because this application won’t be deployed, you’ll need to provide a link to a walkthrough video that demonstrates its functionality and passes all of the tests.
 You’ll need to submit a link to the video **and** add it to the README of your project.

-Refer to the [Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) on the Full-Stack Blog for additional guidance on creating a video.

 ## Acceptance Criteria